nunomtg/scanf/README.md

 | `%f`                 | Floating-point number.
 Matches an optionally signed floating-point number, possibly in exponential notation. |
 | `%s`                 | String.
 Matches a sequence of non-whitespace characters. |

-If you need more identifiers is really easy to add since under the hood it's just plain regex.
+If you need more identifiers it's really easy to add since under the hood it's just plain regex.

 ## Usage